UbiquityRobotics/learn/misc/doc_standard/doc_standard.md

 [Jekyll](https://jekyllrb.com/docs/home/).
 We may decide to incorporate some Jekyll features into the UR formatting standards.
 Only use Markdown and Jeykll features that have been agreed upon and incorporated into this document.
 Please see the lists below.

 #### Acceptable GitHub Markdown Extensions

 There are currently no agreed upon Github Markdown extensions.

-#### Acceptable Jekyll Extentions
+#### Acceptable Jekyll Extensions

 There are currently no agreed upon Jekyll extensions.